The team uses PagerDuty to be notified of platform issues.

 When a user has planned vacation for example, it is better to swap their shift with another user.
 If user1 wants to swap a shift with user2, create a user2 override for user1’s shift, and a user1 override for user2’s shift.
 The 2 shift should be exactly the same duration.

-Tip: click on the shift you want to override and select
+Tip: select the shift you want to override and select

 Schedule an override from the drop-down menu.